UIdaho-Wintergreen/Greenhouse-Controller/README.md

 1. Install necessary libraries and branch code.
 2. Edit JSON file config_sensors.json.

+Directory explanations:

+The SensorTests directory contains scripts for individual sensors and functionality.
+All of it is combined in controller_SQL.py, controller_manual.py (for sensors, relays at least).

 Despite what it seems, controller_manual.py is used for combined testing of sensors and relays.
 It is not the most recent, nor will it be the final version used.